alicirce/leninature/README.md

 wget -mpnp -nH -N -t 3 -w .5 https://www.marxists.org/archive/lenin/by-title.htm
 ```

-This took me about 2.5 hours to pull.
+This took me about 2.5 hours to pull, but others have reported it taking
+substantially longer.
+If your command is interrupted, you can restart it
+again.

 ## I don’t want to use R